gillespilon/machine_learning/machine_learning.md

 Quiz

 1. In general, does the field of machine learning place a greater emphasis on predictive accuracy or model interpretability and uncertainty?
 Predictive accuracy
-2. Does the Jupyter Notebook support programming languages other than Python?
+2. Does Jupyter Notebook support programming languages other than Python?
 Yes
 3. Which mode allows you to navigate a Jupyter Notebook and create cells using the keyboard?
 Command mode
 4. Which keyboard key will always switch you to command mode?
 Esc